-Michela Magas bridges the worlds of science and art, design and technology, and academic research and industry, with a track record of over 25 years of innovation.
+Michela Magas bridges the worlds of science and art, design and technology, and academic research and industry, with a track record of 30 years of innovation.
 She is innovation advisor to the European Commission and the G7 leaders, creator of the Industry Commons and Member of President von der Leyen’s High Level Round Table for the New European Bauhaus.
 She sits on the Advisory Board of CERN IdeaSquare – the CERN space for frontier innovation (ISAB-G).

 She is the founder of MTF Labs, a global community platform of over 8000 creative innovators and scientific researchers.
 The platform provides a test case for innovation in areas as diverse as neuroscience, forestry and microcomputing, and has been hosted worldwide by partners including Microsoft Research New England, Centre Pompidou in Paris and the London Symphony Orchestra at the Barbican in London.